ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/curation_start_of_course.md

       could get started on adding the feature?
 If some additional detail is needed, provide it.
       Don't, however, do design "for" the students if they should be capable of doing that themselves.
 Find a reasonable middle ground between "too vague" and "too specific".
+* If the project is a Java Swing project, add an issue to migrate it to JavaFX.
+This is probably a 500 point issue all by itself.
+* If the project uses Ant, add issues to migrate to also support Maven, and run test code coverage with jacoco.
+Just adding test code coverage should be 200 points.
+Then, improving the test code coverage could be anywhere from 100 points to 1000 points, depending on how much refactoring is needed, and how much test code has to be written.
+Note that while "view" code (GUI code) might be difficult to unit test meaningfully, it SHOULD be possible to factor out logic from view code and unit test that.
 * Try to find bugs.
 If you find some that are not already listed as issues, add them.
 * Review the user interface for potential improvements.
 Consider adding those as issues.
 * Look at test coverage (and noting which portions of the project have no test coverage)